Business

 Earlier in April, Intel Ignite, Intel’s accelerator program in Tel Aviv, Israel announced it would be moving to an online format as did Y Combinator, one of the most renowned startup accelerators in Silicon Valley.

-And online publisher TechCrunch unveiled plans for “Digital Startup Alley Package,” a virtual exhibition for companies at its flagship Disrupt conference which currently looks like it will be held in-person with additional online experiences.
+And online publisher TechCrunch unveiled plans for a “Digital Startup Alley Package,” a virtual exhibition for companies at its flagship Disrupt conference which currently looks like it will be held in-person with additional online experiences.

 The outbreak is even spurring the launch of accelerator programs by companies who hadn’t previously conducted them.